Los Angeles County, California: Sea

 The Port of Long Beach is home to the Sea Launch program, which uses a floating launch platform to insert payloads into orbits that would be difficult to attain from existing land-based launch sites.

 Catalina Express ferries link the Catalina Island city of Avalon to the mainland at San Pedro and Long Beach, as well as Dana Point in Orange County.

+Water

+Water is provided by at least 200 independent water districts or agencies.
+Statewide droughts in California have placed a strain on the county's water security.

 Communities

 Cities

 There are 88 incorporated cities in Los Angeles County.
-According to the 2018 Estimate, the most populous are:
+According to the 2024 Estimate, the most populous are: